lorenzoAllegrini/continual-learning/README.md

 pip install spaceai

 ```

+## NASA PNN-LSTM (Continual Learning)

+See `docs/experiments/nasa_pnn_lstm.md` for a walkthrough using a Progressive
+Neural Network with LSTM encoders on the NASA SMAP/MSL datasets.

 ## Credits
 We thank [eclypse-org](https://github.com/eclypse-org) and [Jacopo Massa](https://github.com/jacopo-massa) for the structure and the template of the documentation!